Engineering

 EGR 312 Seminar: Atmospheric Processes (4 Credits)

 This course explores key topics including atmospheric circulation, global warming, stratospheric ozone depletion and urban air pollution.
 How does ground-level ozone form and why is it harmful to people and agriculture?
 What are high-pressure systems and why are they associated with fair weather?
 How do clouds form and what impact do they have on the climate?
 What instruments are being used to measure the properties of the atmosphere and how do these instruments work?
 This course is recommended for anyone with a solid grounding in math and science and is for students who want a better understanding of the environment.
 Prerequisites: CHM 111, EGR 110 and EGR 374 (may be concurrent) or equivalent.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Restrictions: Juniors and seniors only; Engineering majors only.
+Enrollment limited to 12. {N}

 EGR 314 Seminar: Contaminants in Aquatic Systems (4 Credits)

 Chemical and microbiological contamination of freshwater is a growing concern around the world.
 Understanding how these contaminants behave in the environment is essential when considering ecosystem implications and engineering approaches towards remediation.
 Topics covered include water chemistry, water policy and regulation and chemical contaminant partitioning.
 The class explores how contaminants enter the ecosystem, the fate of these contaminants due to environmental action and the potential for remediation to help restore freshwater health using a course based research approach.
 In addition, current and historical water quality events are reviewed as case studies.
 Through the research-based course project, students have an opportunity to explore a chosen topic of interest related to water quality and/or aquatic chemical or microbiological contamination.
-Prerequisites: CHM 111 and SDS 220.
-Enrollment limited to 12.
-Junior and senior engineering majors only. {N}
+Prerequisites: CHM 111 and one of SDS 201, SDS 220 or MTH 246.
+Restrictions: Juniors and seniors only; Engineering majors only.
+Enrollment limited to 12. {N}

 Fall, Spring, Variable